 Without establishing concrete goals to work toward, it’s difficult to create a recovery roadmap, track your progress, and ultimately determine the effectiveness of your treatment program.
 Your goals may change over time, but it’s important to set a strong foundation from the start.

 When setting goals, we encourage you to try the SMART framework – Specific, Measurable, Achievable, Relevant, Time-Based (read more about that here).
-Think about the specific substances and associated habits you want to leave behind, the new habits you want to create, and what success looks like to you, over both the short and long terms.
+Think about the specific substances and associated habits you want to leave behind.
+Also look at the new habits you want to create, and what success looks like to you, over both the short and long terms.
 Also consider whether you have any underlying health issues that may be related to your addiction (i.e. anxiety or depression) that would require treatment for a dual diagnosis.

 Ultimately, you (and potentially your family/those directly impacted by your addiction) should “own” the creation of your goals, but it would be beneficial to discuss and refine these with an addiction treatment specialist.